wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/g. [Node deployment] [macOS] waves package /lesson.md

     Read more about [Node REST API](https://docs.waves.tech/en/waves-node/node-api/).

-In the next chapter, [Synchronization](#synchronization), we will move to the final step of preparations for mining.
+In the next chapter, [Synchronization](#synchronization), we will move to the next step of preparations for mining.

 ## Synchronization ##

 ### Synchronization process description ###

 Before we begin blockchain synchronization, it is necessary to understand how blockchain gets formed.
-Let's recap what we discussed in the lesson, [Waves Blockchain Description]().
+Let's recap what we discussed in the lesson, [Waves blockchain description]().
 The smallest blockchain component is a transaction that may include various data (account address, sum, operation type, etc.).
 All transactions are wrapped in blocks, where each block has a maximum capacity of how many transactions it may include.
 The chain of blocks is called a blockchain.